ben-cottrell-nz/PhysicsSandbox/README.md

 # PhysicsSandbox
 This started out as an experiment to render falling objects, using Box2D, with a subclassed QOpenGLWidget, and turned into a challenge to integrate Skia into a framebuffer used by a custom QQuickItem class.

 I apologize in advance for the quality of the code; it's intended as a proof of concept.
+If its working well enough, I'll tidy up the code.

+## Credits
+Parts of the code were based on QtSkia: [https://github.com/QtSkia/QtSkia](https://github.com/QtSkia/QtSkia).

 ## Notes
 I built Skia for my Linux OS (endeavourOS), using this command line passed to `bin/gn' inside the cloned git repository for Skia: